-There’s no shortage of advice out there-on line, magazines, books, radio on how to have a great relationship.
-To save you time finding them, Health and Wellness magazine selected the best 30 suggestions provided by experts and members of the public.
+There’s no shortage of advice out there online, magazines, books, radio on how to have a great relationship.
+To save you time finding them, we have selected the best 30 suggestions provided by experts and members of the public.

 Do your own thing.
 While it’s great to spend time together, it’s also important to have things that are just yours.
 As one Redditor says, “You don’t have to invite your [significant other] to every single activity you do, particularly when it comes to hobbies.”

 Don’t stay with someone who antagonizes you or belittles you.

 Have your own friends.
 It’s important to keep one-on-one friendships going to.
 As one person puts it, “Also, not having your own friends is a big mistake.
 You really have to have some sort of support system or thing that you do where your [significant other] isn’t involved so you can have time apart from each other.”

 You can gauge a person’s love for you by how they treat you when they are upset with you.